Saturday, November 21, 2015

 Quality objective

-A quality objective is a quality result that you intend to achieve.
+Quality objective A quality objective is a quality result that you intend to achieve.
 Quality objectives are based on or derived from an organization’s quality policy and must be consistent with it.
 They are usually formulated at all relevant levels within the organization and for all relevant functions.
 The adjective quality applies to objects and refers to the degree to which a set of inherent characteristics fulfills a set of requirements; and an object is any entity that is either conceivable or perceivable.
-Therefore, a quality objective can be set for any kind of object.
+Therefore, a quality...

 Quality management system